Most of the ideas in the program are from the Chess Programming Wiki or from the TalkChess.com forum.

 On this computer, the 64-bit version is more than 90% faster.

 In 2012 I ported CuckooChess to C++11 and also renamed it to Texel.
 This almost doubled the search speed.
 Version 1.01 was released 2012-03-24.
-The current version is 1.02.
+The current version is 1.06.
 More details are in the ChangeLog.
+Older version are available here.

 Here is a speed comparison between different systems and compiler settings, using Texel 1.02 and analyzing from the initial position to depth 17: